Prajwal-Mhatre/Circuit_Agent_Backend/README.md

 ### 📦 Required Dependencies

-To run this backend, make sure you have Python and install the following dependencies:
+To run this RAG from backend, make sure you have Python and install the following dependencies:

 ```bash
 pip install llama-index-core